MLB Odds: Rays - Reds Prediction, Pick, How To Watch

-The Tampa Bay Rays are the best team in baseball at 14-2 so far on the season, and they hope to continue their winning ways against the Cincinnati Reds.
-It is time to continue our MLB odds series with a Rays-Reds prediction, pick, and how to watch.
+The Tampa Bay Rays have now lost three of their last four, as they come into this interleague game with the Cincinnati Reds It is time to continue our MLB odds series with a Rays-Reds prediction, pick, and how to watch.

-The Rays had a historic start to the MLB season, winning their first 13 games before dropping two games to the Blue Jays.
-The Rays bounced back yesterday with an 8-1 win over the Blue Jays, and look to start a new winning streak.
-The Reds just split four-game series with the Phillies, but are coming off a 14-3 beating that saw them give up nine runs in the first inning.
-The Reds may be welcoming back Joey Votto soon, but how much of an impact he will have is yet to be seen.
+The Rays started hot this year, but have cooled off in their last four games.
+The big hits were not there last night for the Rays, going 0-10 with runners in scoring position, while Josh Lowe provided their only offense with a solo home run.
+The Rays use three pitchers in the game, with Jalen Beeks opening it.
+He went three innings giving up just one run, but in the fourth the Reds broke it opening, scoring three off Kevin Kelly and the Rays fell.
+Hunter Greene pitched well for the Reds but left the game with a leg contusion.
+It should not keep him out long, as the Reds get ready for game two of the series.

 Here are the Rays-Reds MLB odds, courtesy of FanDuel.